Dr Amanda Maycock

 - Dr Christine McKenna (CONSTRAIN project), 2019-

-- Andreas Chrysanthou, How will climate change affect the stratospheric circulation?, Leeds, (2016-)
+- Andreas Chrysanthou, Modelling the stratospheric residual circulation under historical and future climates, Leeds, (2016-)

 - James Norman (CASE with WEMC), Developing actionable seasonal climate information for the wind and solar industry, Leeds, (2017-)